Pallav3198/Javscript-pure-Calculator/README.md

 # Javscript-pure-Calculator
-A simple Web browser based calculator, using Vanilla Javascript.
+A simple Web browser based calculator, using simple Javascript.